JiaChangjiang/MonteCarlo_Option_Price_Delta_Hedge/README.md

 the Barrier Option base class will store the code about monte carlo Price and Delta the sub-class of Barrier Options are just interface. this way will save a lot of time and easy to mange the code.

+The demand for the code is in file project1